Facebook Twitter Instagram

 John Adams Historical Society

-Home»Diplomatic Assignments and The Treaty of Paris»Diplomatic Assignments – Paris 1779 and Netherlands 1780
+Home»Diplomatic Assignments, the Treaty of Paris»Diplomatic Assignments – Paris 1779 and Netherlands 1780

 Diplomatic Assignments – Paris 1779 and Netherlands 1780